One of the easiest ways to gain more time is to delegate.

-- Help them identify what can be gained from delegating tasks: free up time for proactive tasks, develop and/or stretch team members, the job might get done more quickly, more cheaply, and maybe even done better!
+- Help them identify what can be gained if they were to delegate more tasks: free up time for proactive tasks, develop and/or stretch team members, the job might get done more quickly, more cheaply, and maybe even done better!

 - Before delegating anything, get them to prepare, by thinking through the purpose of the task, how it will be measured, what this person will need to carry it out effectively, and how it will be followed up.
-Here’s a checklist I use with inexperienced managers and supervisors to help them really think it through in advance.
+Here’s a delegation checklist I use with inexperienced managers and supervisors to help them to delegate by really thinking it through in advance.
 They won’t need this every time, but it helps focus their mind on what they need to consider beforehand.

 Letting go is a gradual process, and any inexperienced manager or supervisor will need time to build up their confidence before they will trust their team members to get on with the task in hand.
 So, in the same way you would expect them to review and follow-up with tasks they have allocated, you’ll need to do the same with them to build up their confidence and skill.

 p.s.
-If you’d like some help training your first line managers set up a call with me here, via my online diaryShare This:
+If you’d like some help training your first line managers how to delegate set up a call with me here, via my online diaryShare This: